---

 ## How does AI search help small manufacturers specifically?

-**AI search engines level the playing field for small manufacturers by prioritizing content quality and technical relevance over company size or domain authority.** This shift allows a 20-person shop with well-structured technical content to be cited by ChatGPT alongside much larger competitors.
-Unlike traditional Google SEO, AI-driven discovery focuses on the depth of expertise rather than the scale of the organization.
+**AI search engines level the playing field for small manufacturers by prioritizing technical content quality and relevance over company size or domain authority.** This shift ensures a 20-person shop with well-structured technical content is cited by ChatGPT alongside much larger competitors.
+AI-driven discovery provides a competitive advantage for niche experts that traditional Google SEO alone never offered.

 ## What should we do first?

-**To begin your SEO strategy, set up Google Search Console, build dedicated service pages, and establish a weekly content schedule based on sales inquiries.** This process involves three specific steps to improve your search visibility:
+**To begin your SEO strategy, set up Google Search Console, develop dedicated service pages, and implement a weekly content schedule based on buyer inquiries.** This initial phase focuses on three specific actions:

-1. Set up Google Search Console and find keywords where you already rank on page two.
+1. Set up Google Search Console and identify keywords where you already rank on page two.

-2. Build dedicated pages for your 3 to 5 core services, with an 800-word minimum each.
+2. Build dedicated pages for your 3 to 5 core services, maintaining an 800-word minimum for each.

-3. Start writing one article per week based on questions your sales team hears from buyers.
+3. Start writing one article per week based on the questions your sales team hears from buyers.

 # What to Do Next